-The most expensive expensive private jets represent the ultimate ways to fly in luxury and style.
+The most expensive private jets represent the ultimate ways to fly in luxury and style.
 The change in the aviation landscape has led to many more people considering flying by private jet.

 However, while many people see chartering a jet the best way to fly, owning your own aircraft has many benefits.